puneetkg/puneetkg.github.io/_pages/about.md

 Authoritarian by looks but sweet by nature

 ...
-A Dot on the Blue Dot in the Universe...
+A Blip on the Blue Dot we call Earth in the Universe...